How hedge funds performed in September | Stock Market News

 Multi-strategy funds remained largely flat on the month, apart from the $28 billion Balyasny Asset Management, which added 1.3% in September to its annual return so far this year of 10%, another source with knowledge of the matter said.

-(Reporting by Nell Mackenzie in London, Anirban Sen in New York and Summer Zhen in Hongk Kong; Editing by Amanda Cooper and Barbara Lewis)
+(Reporting by Nell Mackenzie in London, Anirban Sen in New York and Summer Zhen in Hong Kong; Editing by Amanda Cooper and Barbara Lewis)